 Finally, make sure you cull them every year to get rid of the true rubbish.

-Now, go on and organise your old business documents and then you can get on with stuff you really want to do, knowing you;’ve got a great system behind you.
+Now, go on and organise your old business documents and then you can get on with the stuff you want to do, knowing you’ve got a great system behind you.